Register for meals and break out trainings at this link:

 OHEIA • P.O.
 Box 263 • Prineville, OR 97754

-MEMBERSHIP RENEWALS: It is that time of the year to renew your OHEIA membership.
+MEMBERSHIP RENEWALS: Did you renew your OHEIA membership?
 Our annual membership remains at $10, and our Lifetime Membership at $100.
 These dues are used through our grant program to help Instructors with financial assistance for their Hunter Education classes.
 All instructors are eligible for these funds.

 On the website you will also find a grant application form with rules and guidelines on procedures to apply for a grant.
 Plan to take advantage of OHEIA’s assistance in your efforts to continue the success of your hunter education program.